10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Mermaids

-Share on social networks
+Share on social media networks

 Winged horse Pegasus

-representative of Greek mythology.
-There is an opinion that Pegasus is the child of Medusa Gorgon and Poseidon.
-Unusual horse flew faster than the wind.
-Pegasus lived in the mountains and loved to walk in the grove of Muses.
-Beliefs say that he had the power with which he knocked out water sources from the ground.
-The Horse Key is one of those.
+Representative of Greek mythology.
+There is an opinion that Pegasus is the child of Medusa, Gorgon and Poseidon.
+An unusual horse was flying faster than the wind.
+Pegasus lived in the mountains and loved to walk in the grove of the Muses.
+Beliefs say that he had the power to knock water sources out of the ground.
+“Horse Key” is one of these.

 The ancient Greeks had a fascination with mythological monsters.
-This obsession has spread throughout the world and continues to this day.
+This obsession spread throughout the world and continues to this day.
 However, to create many mythological creatures inspired not by imagination, but by science and nature.

 10. Cyclops